Start at the Top(side)

 Peruse the Penguins

 On the north side of Tuxedo Grill (a good place for a quick bite) is one of the Zoo’s premier exhibits, Helzberg Penguin Plaza.
-You’ll find both cold-weather and warm-weather penguins -- four species in all.
+You’ll find both cold-weather and warm-weather penguins -- five species in all.
 Go beyond the lobby and walk down the ramp to underwater viewing where the penguins show off their speed!
-Moon jellies, tropical fish and schooling fish round out the sea life found here.
+Moon jellies, tropical fish, and schooling fish round out the sea life found here.

 A Short Stay at the Bay